learn-co-curriculum/sinatra-ar-crud-lab/README.md

 Create a controller action, `get 'posts/:id/edit`, that renders the view, `edit.erb`.
 This view should contain a form to update a specific blog post and POSTs to a controller action, `post '/posts/:id`.

+**Reminder:** Remeber to use the `use Rack::MethodOverride` to your `config.ru` file so that your app will know how to handle `patch` and `delete` requests!

 ### Delete

-The Delete CRUD action corresponds to the delete controller action, `post '/posts/:id/delete'` However, we *won't* make a specific "delete" view page, as that isn't really conventional.
+The Delete CRUD action corresponds to the delete controller action, `delete '/posts/:id/delete'` However, we *won't* make a specific "delete" view page, as that isn't really conventional.
 Instead, we'll just add a "delete button" to the show page.
 This "button" will actually be a form, disguised as a button (intriguing, I know).
 The form will send a POST request to the delete controller action, where we will identify the post to delete and delete it.
 Then, the action should redirect to the `get '/posts'` route.

 #### Making our Delete "Button"